 As Connecticut experiences a lower rate of new COVID-19 cases as well as hospitalizations, Yale New Haven Health is continuing to conduct testing and treatment of patients across Connecticut and Rhode Island.
 The health system is also involved in dozens of clinical trials that may have a positive impact on survival and outcomes of COVID-19 patients.

 How many patients have been tested and treated for COVID-19?

-Across Yale New Haven Health, nearly 64,000 patients have been tested for the virus since the beginning of the outbreak.
-The health system is working with the state government to expand testing capabilities.
-More than 3,700 patients hospitalized for the virus have been released.
+Across Yale New Haven Health, at least 190,945 patients have been tested for the virus since the beginning of the outbreak.
+More than 3,771 patients hospitalized for the virus have been released.

 What is plasma therapy?

 Plasma therapy is an experimental treatment that uses plasma derived from the blood samples of people who have recovered from COVID-19.
 The hypotheses around this form of therapy is that the plasma contains neutralizing antibodies that can transfer immunity (passive) to someone fighting the virus.
 Plasma therapy has been used in the past to treat SARS and Ebola as well as many other infections.
 This medical technique is over 100 years old.